serverless/blog/posts/2017-08-16-serverless-v1.20.0.md

 ## Emit Conference

-[Emit](http://www.emitconference.com/) is right around the corner!
-Tomorrow (17th of August) we'll meet up at [The Pearl SF](http://thepearlsf.com/) to discuss the future of event-driven computing.
+[Emit](http://www.emitconference.com/) is today!
+We're meeting up at [The Pearl SF](http://thepearlsf.com/) to discuss the future of serverless architctures.
 We'll live-tweet from Emit at [@emitconf](https://twitter.com/emitconf) and [@goserverless](https://twitter.com/goserverless).
-Furthermore we'll follow-up with videos and blog posts, so make sure to subscribe to our newsletter.
+Subscribe to our newsletter to catch all the followup videos and blog posts.

 ## Serverless Examples